canonical/deepseek-r1-snap/README.md

 ```

 > [!TIP]
-> For CUDA-based stacks the number of layers that are loaded on to the GPU can be configured.
+> For CUDA-based stacks, the number of layers that are loaded on to the GPU can be configured.
+>
 > By default all layers are loaded into VRAM, which requires enough VRAM to fit the entire model.
 > To only load a limited number of layers onto the GPU use the `n-gpu-layers` snap option:
 > ```shell